School Safety and Emergency Response

 Improvements and Enhancements

-Grants from the federal government have allowed the Newton Public Schools to implement additional security and safety improvements, including shades on classroom windows, locks on classroom doors, and keyless entry to buildings for staff.
+In addition, in past years, grants from the federal government allowed the Newton Public Schools to implement additional security and safety improvements, including shades on classroom windows, locks on classroom doors, and keyless entry to buildings for staff.
 A two-year grant to the Newton Police Department, called Secure our Schools, funded security cameras at the high schools, replacement of broken exterior doors, and installation of emergency and exterior lighting.
 We continue to work closely with the police department on safety and security measures.

 Social and Emotional Health

 Research demonstrates that some of the most important safety work we do is the support of the social and emotional health of our students.
 We know that it is most important for students to feel connected to their school community and supported by their peers, teachers, and other trusted adults.
 When we create connections and support, faculty and staff can more effectively address student needs or concerns when they arise.
 Some of the social and emotional initiatives we have in place include:

 - Signs of Suicide (SOS) curriculum and screenings of 7th, 9th, and 11th grade students

 - School connectedness surveys now conducted regularly at all levels